Ultrafast Laser Driven Many-Body Dynamics and Kondo Coherence Collapse: Discussion and Summary

-\textit{Acknowledgments.---} W.Z. thanks Chen-Yen Lai for fruitful discussions.
+\textit{Acknowledgments.---} We thanks Chen-Yen Lai for fruitful discussion.
 This work was carried out under the auspices of the National Nuclear Security Administration of the U.S. Department of Energy at Los Alamos National Laboratory (LANL).
 It was supported by the LANL LDRD Program.

-\begin{widetext} \widetext {\bf Supplementary Information}
+\begin{widetext} {\bf Supplementary Information}